anhinga/2020-notes/attention-based-models/theory-problems.md

 as a repeated work cycle.
 So, we stop hiding the changing network matrix within the current network output, and instead treating the two matrices in a symmetric fashion.

-When a neural net is self-modifying, what people think about as "linear part of the work cycle of a neural machine" is actually quadratic; in this set-up the quadratic aspect is more explicit: we generate two matrices and then multiply them.
+When a neural net is self-modifying, what people think about as "linear part of the work cycle of a neural machine" is actually quadratic.
+In the "recurrent Transformer" set-up the quadratic aspect is more explicit: we generate two matrices and then multiply them.
 (The quadratic aspect of the self-referential situation was first pointed out to me by Andrey Radul a few years ago.)